-A: When you ring our Help Line you will speak to a Director of the charity who will be more than happy to help you.
+A: When you ring our Help Line you will speak to a Senior Offical or Manager of the charity who will be more than happy to help you.
 If you decide to donate your parrot we will then put you in touch with the Area Co-ordinator closest to you.
 We will need to ask you questions about your bird so we have a good understanding the bird's needs and background to help find their forever home.

 Q: Can we keep in contact with our bird?

 A: Yes.
 You may call us at any time for an update on your bird.

 Q: Can we contribute towards the bird’s upkeep?